Western storms bring flood threats, snow for Christmas - NewsBreak

 Western storms bring flood threats, snow for Christmas

-In the Sierra Nevada, an evacuation warning was issued for about 150 homes downstream of Twain Harte Lake Dam after cracks were found in the granite that adjoins the manmade part of the 36-foot-high (11-meter) structure.
-Authorities began releasing some water, but the dam didn’t seem in any immediate danger, according to Tuolomne County sheriff’s Sgt.
-Nicco Sandelin.
+In the Sierra Nevada, an evacuation warning was issued for about 150 homes downstream of Twain Harte Lake Dam after cracks were found in granite that adjoins the manmade part of the 36-foot-high (11-meter) structure.
+Authorities began releasing some water, but the dam didn’t seem in any immediate danger, Tuolomne County sheriff’s Sgt.
+Nicco Sandelin said.

-The Sierras could see 5 to 8 feet (1.5 to 2.4 meters) of snow through the holidays, with 10 feet (3 meters) possible at higher elevations, and authorities urged people to avoid traveling through the mountain passes, which could be treacherous.
+The Sierras could see 5 to 8 feet (2.7 yards) of snow through the holidays, with 10 feet (3.3 yards) possible at higher elevations, and authorities urged people to avoid traveling through the mountain passes, which could be treacherous.

-Last week, the area saw flooding in a storm, and several homes were red-tagged.
+The area saw flooding in a storm last week and several homes were red-tagged.

 Steve Learned left the area Thursday morning after doing what he could to protect his home.